Nakama-Partnering-Services/nakama-guides/onboarding-setup/README.md

     -   $ git config --global core.autocrlf true
     -   $ git config --global pull.rebase true (to rebase your local branch when pulling changes from remote)
     -   $ git config --global core.longpaths true
+    -   $ git config --global fetch.prune true

 -   Note: when a pull request is approved, use squash and merge to combine all your pull request’s commits into one and retain a clean history.

+-   Note: if you need to perform any changes locally in files such as .vscode/settings.json, use this command to prevent git from tracking it: `git update-index --assume-unchanged .vscode/settings.json`.
+To revert this configuration, use `git update-index --no-assume-unchanged .vscode/settings.json`.

 ## NPM